dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Command declares an interface for executing an operation.
+The *Command* declares an interface for executing an operation.
-The ConcreteCommand class defines the binding between a Receiver object and an action.
+The *ConcreteCommand* class defines the binding between a *Receiver* object and an action.
-The Receiver class knows how to perform the operations associated with carrying out a request.
+The *Receiver* class knows how to perform the operations associated with carrying out a request.
-Any class may serve as a Receiver.
-The Invoker class sends the command to carry out a request.
+The *Invoker* class sends the command to carry out a request.
-The Client class creates a ConcreteCommand object and sets its receiver.
+The *Client* class creates a *ConcreteCommand* object and sets its receiver.

 * Known uses